ottotuhkunen/virtual-lara-airspace-data/README.md

 | `mapZoom`    | `number`           | Initial zoom level (e.g., `5.4`)                                       |
 | `groups`     | `object`           | A collection of airspace groups for organizing layers and filtering    |

-Each entry in the `groups` object defines a display group on the map.
-You can create one or more groups depending on how you want the airspaces to be displayed or filtered.
+Each entry in the `groups` object defines a preset selection of many airspace blocks.
+This makes it faster for the user to select commonly grouped airspace selections.

 ### 🧱 Group Object Structure